Twispay/twispay.github.io/hosted-page.md

 and go directly to [modules documentation](#TODO).*

-# Prerequisites
+## Prerequisites
-- this guide.
+- This guide.
-- an e-commerce site.
+- An e-commerce site.
-- a Twispay® merchant account.
+- A Twispay® merchant account.
 If you don't already have one you can create one [here](https://merchant-stage.twispay.com).
-- a `siteId` and secret key (aka `apiKey`) you can get from your Twispay® merchant account.
+- A `siteId` and secret key (aka `apiKey`) you can get from your Twispay® merchant account.
 See below where to find it.

 ![](siteID&apiKey.gif)

 ***Note!** Keep you `apiKey` private on your server.
 If it is exposed somebody can do malitions operations in your name.*

-# How it works?
+## How it works?